Tayum: Demographics

-In the 2020 census, Tayum had a population of 14,869.
-The population density was sigfig 14,869/61.14.
+In the 2024 census, Tayum had a population of 14,808 people.
+The population density was sigfig 14,808/61.14.

+Economy

+The main source of economy in Tayum is agriculture.
+The agricultural aspect of Tayum relies on rice and corn production and contract-growing initiatives like the tobacco system.
+The Tayum farmers are also practicing animal-raising programs to supply agricultural income streams.

 Government

 Local government

 Tayum, belonging to the lone congressional district of the province of Abra, is governed by a mayor designated as its local chief executive and by a municipal council as its legislative body in accordance with the Local Government Code.
 The mayor, vice mayor, and the councilors are elected directly by the people through an election which is being held every three years.